u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 .. image:: seo/seo09.png
   :align: center

-Odoo's pictograms are implemented using a font (`Font Awesome <https://fortawesome.github.io/Font-Awesome/icons/>`__ in most Odoo themes).
+Thrive Bureau ERP's pictograms are implemented using a font (`Font Awesome <https://fortawesome.github.io/Font-Awesome/icons/>`__ in most Thrive Bureau ERP themes).
 Thus, you can use as many pictograms as you want in your page, they will not result in extra requests to load the page.

 .. image:: seo/seo10.png